-Further information is available on the College's website: http://www.rcr.ac.uk/content.aspx?PageID=956
+Further information is available on the College's website.

-2.9 Acting up as a consultant
+2.8 Acting up as a consultant

 A trainee who has obtained the Final FRCR may spend up to three months during the final year of specialist training "acting-up" as a consultant, without affecting his or her expected CCT date.
 If this time is to be counted towards a CCT, a consultant supervisor must be identified for the post, prospective approval must be obtained from the RCR and the trainee must make satisfactory progress during the period of acting-up.